 Narrowing may vary from person to person, and various schedules must be undertaken.
 The various factors which determine the tapering schedule are:

 Detox is the process of eliminating Fentanyl from the body.
 Medical detox is implemented in a functional treatment center.
-Residential detox is commonly known as medical detox.
+Partial hospitalization detox is commonly known as medical detox.
 In medical detox, highly trained professionals provide medical and mental health support.
 Individual’s safety is monitored by closely observing the vital signs like blood pressure, respiratory rate, heart rate.
 Medications are used to control physical and emotional indications of withdrawal.
-As Fentanyl is a cogent opioid, residential detox is highly sanctioned.
+As Fentanyl is a cogent opioid, Partial hospitalization detox is highly sanctioned.
 Customarily, medical detox has longevity of five to seven days.
 However, it can last for up to ten days.
 Detox is exclusive for each person, thus, the time required for complete detoxification will vary from person to person.

 Replacing opioid with Buprenorphine products is another process followed by medical detox.
 As a partial opioid, Buprenorphine treats opioid dependence.
 It comes under the brand name of Bunavail, Suboxone, and Zubsolv.
 These also act on the opioid receptors in the brain but to a lesser degree.
 Without producing the euphoric “high”, the action of these drugs will help to reduce withdrawal symptoms.
 On the contrary, Naloxone has a reverse effect as it blocks opioid receptors from receiving opioids.
 After Fentanyl and other opioids are completely out of the system, such combination medications can be saved for post detox.